Hermès Birkin 30 Metallic Bronze Chevre Gold Hardware - Limited Edition

 The market for Birkins in smaller sizes (25cm/30cm) has strengthened, and collectors have become more aware of the existence of the rare metallic range, the metallic leather Birkin 30 has become hugely coveted by Hermès aficionados.
 Acquired by a collector in 2006 and showing no sign of wear, the value of this Birkin will only increase over time, says JF.
 “I couldn’t believe how stunning the metallic effect is in real life.
 I was absolutely floored by the sophistication of details.
 Clearly considered a work of art.”
 JF

 Height: 9" Width: 12" Depth: 6.5"

-Where used in this sale the term "hardware" refers to the metallic parts of the bag, such as the buckle hardware, base studs, lock and keys and/or strap, which are plated with a coloured finish (e.g. gold, silver, palladium).
-The terms "Gold Hardware", "Silver Hardware", "Palladium Hardware" etc. refer to the tone or colour of the hardware and not the actual material used.
-If the bag incorporates solid metal hardware this will be referenced in the lot description.
+The term "hardware" refers to the metallic parts of the bag, such as the buckle hardware, base studs, lock and keys and/or strap, which are plated with a colored finish (e.g. gold, silver, palladium).
+The terms refer to the tone or color of the hardware and not the actual material used.
+If hardware is composed of precious solid metals this will be referenced in the description.

 No indication of wear, all plastic on hardware, never worn, essentially as new.

 Little to no indication of handling, usually with all plastic on hardware and most likely never worn.

 Very minor evidence of handling.

 Evidence of wear and handling, with no major flaws.

 Moderate wear and has condition issues that may or may not be repairable.